Tracy Oliver: Career

 She re-teamed with Barris on the 2019 film Little, which he co-produced and she co-wrote; she also received a "story by" credit.
 Her first solo feature film writing credit came with the 2019 film The Sun Is Also a Star, an adaptation of the 2016 Nicola Yoon novel of the same name, which she also executive produced.
 Oliver was the showrunner and executive producer for the BET+ television series First Wives Club, an adaptation of the 1996 film of the same name with an all-black lead cast consisting of Jill Scott, Ryan Michelle Bathe, and Michelle Buteau.
 Its first season, which ran in 2019 and whose episodes were each directed exclusively by women directors, received critical praise, and it was renewed for a second season.
 She directed an episode of the show, making her directorial debut.
 Oliver serves as creator, writer, and executive producer of the Amazon Studios half-hour television series Harlem, a single camera comedy starring Meagan Good, Grace Byers, Jerrie Johnson and Shoniqua Shandai.
 Malcolm D. Lee, who directed Girl's Trip, directed the first two episodes.

 A follow-up to Girl's Trip is reportedly in the works, with Oliver having written a treatment for it.
 Oliver has also been reported to be writing a reboot to the 1995 film Clueless.
 Oliver was included on the 2020 Ebony Power 100 List.
 In March 2021, she signed an overall deal with Apple through her production company, Tracy Yvonne Productions.

-Oliver also runs a production company, Tracy Yvonne Productions.